salihatak/microservice-demo/README.md

 # microservice-demo

-Sample Project for Microservices with Spring
+Sample Project for Microservices with Spring Boot